As parents, we are hard-wired to care about the safety of our children, and baby proofing is a critical element toward that end.

 Baby Proofing Tip #21 - Supervise baths to prevent drowning

+Set your hot water heater at 120 degrees F (49 degrees C).
 Don’t risk burns from scalding water at the sink, shower, or tub.
-This is an important precaution and should also be coupled with an anti-scald device or other water thermometer in the bathtub to keep your water temperature at a safe level.
+This is an important precaution and should also be coupled with an anti-scald device.
+Adjust the bath water to a comfortable temperature between 90-100 degrees F (32-37 degrees C).
+There are special water thermometers to use in the bathtub to help guide you in keeping the water at a safe level.
+If you don’t have one of these, always test the water with your hand and err on the side of caution.

 23. Use non-skid floor mats